Dragones de Oaxaca

-Dragones de Oaxaca is a football club that plays in the Liga Premier de México – Serie B. It is based in Oaxaca, Mexico.
+Dragones de Oaxaca is a football club that plays in the Premier A, the intermediate branch of the Liga Premier de México, the third tier of Mexican football.
+It is based in Oaxaca, Mexico.

 History

 The team was founded in September 2018, but during its first years of existence it participated only in amateur competitions.

 Dragones F.C. began competing professionally in the 2020–21 season, being registered in the Liga TDP, the fourth tier of Mexican football.

 On May 24, 2025, the team was promoted to the Liga Premier de México after defeating Estudiantes del COBACH F.C. in the regional semi–finals.
 The team had finished the regular season in first place in its group and had previously eliminated Panteras Neza, Halcones Negros, and Atlético Real Morelos.

 After being promoted to the Liga Premier - Serie B, the team moved to a new stadium, playing at the Estadio Tecnológico de Oaxaca, the largest stadium in Oaxaca.
 The team had previously played at the same venue during the 2019–20 season, and had also previously played in other towns in the state of Oaxaca, such as Santa María del Tule and Zimatlán de Álvarez.